Getting Care on Terminal Leave

 Veterans' Affairs (VA) Facilities

-If you live near a VA medical facility, you can get routine or urgent care at that facility.
+If you live near a VA medical facility, you can get routine or urgent care there.

 - You must have a referral from your PCM

-- The authorization won't include authorization for any non-VA care
+- You won't get authorization for any non-VA care

-If you stay overseas on terminal leave and you need urgent care in the overseas civilian network, you must have a referral and authorization from the military hospital or clinic where you are enrolled or from to from the TRICARE Overseas Program contractor, International SOS.
+Are you staying overseas on terminal leave and need urgent care in the overseas civilian network?
+You must have a referral and authorization from your military hospital or clinic or from the TRICARE Overseas Program contractor, International SOS.